Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation: Conclusions

 \section{Conclusions}

-This work presents an in-depth analysis of social navigation metrics, investigating existing correlations between current quantitative metrics and qualitative human assessment, with the aim of exploiting hidden data patterns to avoid costly surveys.
+This work presents an in-depth analysis of social navigation metrics, investigating existing correlations between current quantitative metrics and qualitative human assessment, with the aim of exploiting hidden data patterns to provide automated benchmarks that align with human judgment.
 The study proposed a clustering method to identify a QM feature space where experiments are grouped.
 Then, a statistical analysis of correlation have been performed to inspect individual links between metrics.
-Our findings show that by selecting relevant QM sets from the correlation results, it is possible to obtain an overall experimental benchmarking representative of human-like assessment.
-Indeed, optimal QM sets demonstrate clearer scoring trends compared to the complete ensemble of QM, better discerning good runs from bad ones.
+Our findings show that by selecting relevant QM sets from the correlation results, it is possible to obtain an overall experimental benchmarking that correlates with human-like assessment, aiding in the preliminary screening of social navigation algorithms.
+Indeed, optimal QM* sets demonstrate clearer scoring trends and behavior identification compared to the complete ensemble of QM.
 Nonetheless, advanced and mixed social scenarios still represent a challenge due to the complexity of correctly evaluating a navigation experiment that is only partially acceptable, leaving room for future improvement.

-Future works will build on these findings to further highlight hidden relationships between QM and HM, also in longer and mixed scenarios.
-Different sets of QM less commonly used in the literature, but also interesting, could be evaluated.
+Although the study identifies strong correlations with human perception, we acknowledge that human surveys remain the gold standard for final validation.
+The current study is limited by a sample size of 24 real experimental trajectories; therefore, the study proposes a complementary benchmarking tool to human-centered evaluation.
+Future works will build on these findings to further highlight hidden relationships between QM and HM in larger and mixed datasets.
 Learning and regression methods will be investigated with the aim of inferring human assessment from quantitative metrics, particularly focusing on the importance and explainability of characteristics.
-This can be possible by enriching the experiments dataset to have more samples, and grounding the trajectories with a specific environmental context.